TrainerRed151/mentalpoker/README.md

 ## Usage

-`from mentalpoker import Dealer`
+`from mentalpoker import DealerEC, DealerEG`

-For the standard mental poker cryptographic operations use the `Dealer` class.
+For the standard mental poker cryptographic operations use the `DealerEC` or `DealerEG` class.
+The two classes function identically but each uses a different crypto system (EC for elliptic curves and EG for elgamal).

-Participating parties in a p2p card game should all implement a `Dealer`, since everyone participates in the dealing operations (in every single hand) to assure fairness.The basic scheme for preparing a deck for card game play without a trusted dealer involves passing the deck in a ring two times: starting with a new deck the first participant does a shuffle(), then passes the shuffled deck to the next player who also does a shuffle(), when the first participant receives the deck again they run deal(), and pass the output deck to the next player who also runs deal() etc. Once every party has run shuffle() and deal(), the final output deck is ready for play.
+Participating parties in a p2p card game should all implement a matching `Dealer` (same crypto parameters), since everyone participates in the dealing operations (in every single hand) to assure fairness.
+The basic scheme for preparing a deck for card game play without a trusted dealer involves passing the deck in a ring two times: starting with a new deck the first participant does a shuffle(), then passes the shuffled deck to the next player who also does a shuffle(), when the first participant receives the deck again they run deal(), and pass the output deck to the next player who also runs deal() etc. Once every party has run shuffle() and deal(), the final output deck is ready for play.

 Here is a two party example:

 ```
->>> from mentalpoker import Dealer
+>>> from mentalpoker import DealerEC
->>> dealerA = Dealer()
+>>> dealerA = DealerEC()
->>> dealerB = Dealer()
+>>> dealerB = DealerEC()
 >>> deck = dealerA.new_deck // A takes a fresh deck of cards
 >>> deck = dealerA.shuffle(deck) // A shuffles and encrypts the deck
 >>> deck = dealerB.shuffle(deck) // B shuffles and encrypts the deck received from A